 - Visit school during school hours, know the staff and be interested.

 The remit for the governing body and its committees:

 The following plan encompasses a range of improvement planning.
 However, our main foci for overall school improvement this academic year are:

-- Refine and develop our wider curriculum, including the development of subject leadership to ensure we provide a vibrant and balance curriculum
+- Refine and develop our wider curriculum, including the development of subject leadership and the implementation of the new EYFS curriculum, to ensure we provide a vibrant and balance curriculum

 - To ensure school continues to provide opportunities for spiritual development & meets areas for development from SIAMs Inspection (2019)